 Wood, as you know, is a natural product.
-Unless requested we do not stain our countertops like most cabinet companies or furniture manufactures.
+Unless requested we do not stain our countertops as most cabinet companies or furniture manufactures.
 This means that if you’re working from one of our samples the actual product you get can vary in color.
-Color consistency within a top is important to us and they sort lumber and hand select each board that goes into any given top.
+Color consistency within a top is important to us and they sort lumber and hand-select each board that goes into any given top.

 What are the structural considerations of wood and butcherblook countertops?

-Many people are familiar with a wood surface in the form of a table top or piece of furniture.
-Most of these, even very high end pieces, are made of laminated plywood and veneer.
+Many people are familiar with a wood surface in the form of a tabletop or piece of furniture.
+Most of these, even very high-end pieces, are made of laminated plywood and veneer.
 This is done because it is very structurally stable, meaning it moves little in changing climates.
 A solid wood counter is different.
 It is made up of large volume planks of wood that can expand and contract up to a ¼” throughout the year.
-This can causes glue joints to have very slight texture and can cause a top to warp if it’s not properly sealed and secured to its base.
-These are all natural movements which don’t compromise the structure or durability and are not to be considered defects in the top.
+This can cause glue joints to have a very slight texture and can cause a top to warp if it’s not properly sealed and secured to its base.
+These are all-natural movements which don’t compromise the structure or durability and are not to be considered defects in the top.

 What is the sustainability of wood countertops?